How to manage stress: 12 tips from experts

 “While a glass of wine can feel relaxing after a hard day, drinking too much or too frequently can make stressful feelings more intense - and will make you feel much worse in the long run, as it’s a depressant,” says Helen.
 “Make sure you always stick to no more than 14 units of alcohol per week; spread across three days or more, and have some alcohol free days, too.”

 This advice is echoed by Ruari Fairbairns, the CEO of One Year No Beer.
 Not only do we reach for alcohol in times of stress, in many situations it’s the root cause of stress, he warns.
-For Ruari, taking a break from alcohol can be “transformational”.
-However, if you’re used to using booze as a crutch, this is easier said than done – though there are ways.
+For Ruari, the benefits of not drinking alcohol can be “transformational”.
+However, if you’re used to using booze as a crutch, this is easier said than done – though there are ways to give up alcohol.

-“You can space out your drinks using non-alcoholic beverages as spacers,” advises Ruari (if this is too hard at first, try low-alcohol drinks, then wean yourself off those onto non-alcoholic options).
-“It’s always a good idea to drink water in between your alcohol beverages to slowly reduce consumption and train your brain to stay hydrated.
-It’s also wise to avoid your triggers – situations in which you are used to drinking. such as certain places and people.
-Avoiding these will prevent you drinking when you otherwise might not.
+“You can space out your drinks using non-alcoholic beverages as spacers,” advises.
+“It’s always a good idea to drink water in between your alcoholic beverages to slowly reduce consumption and train your brain to stay hydrated.
+It’s also wise to avoid your triggers – situations in which you are used to drinking, such as certain places and people.
+Avoiding these will prevent you from drinking when you otherwise might not.
 Once you try techniques to reduce consumption, you’ll be able to learn how to say ‘no’ when someone offers you a drink.”

 While this might sound difficult, the rewards can include feeling much less stressed.
 “Reducing and then cutting out your consumption impacts multiple areas of your life and brings a sense of calm,” says Ruari.
 “You will also see an increase in impulse control as well as all the hugely publicised benefits of losing weight, increased productivity and better sleep,” he says.